 an opportunity to travel to National Racing Calendar events across

 In August of that year, David placed fourth in the US U-23 National

 Championships after spending nearly 110 miles of the 120-mile race

 in the winning breakaway.
 Almost as soon as David stepped down from

-the podium, TIAA-CREF director Jonathan Vaughters offered David a
+the podium, TIAA-CREF director Jonathan Vaughters offered him a spot

-spot on the nation’s premier development team, which was to
+on the nation’s premier development team, which was to turn

 After setting up shop near Vaughters and the team’s infrastructure

 in Boulder, Colorado, David began his 2005 campaign with a shock to

 the system, as he simultaneously notched his first race as a pro,